Finsso Financial

 Bridging Loans

-A bridging loan is a short-term loan used to “bridge-the-gap” between selling one property and buying another.
-It allows you to complete the purchase of a new property before selling an existing one.
+A bridging loan is a short-term loan designed to help “bridge the gap” between selling one property and buying another, allowing you to complete the purchase of a new property before selling your existing one.

 Commercial Mortgage

-A commercial mortgage is a loan you use to buy any kind of property that won’t be used as a residence.
-This can include offices, restaurants, factories, and a wide range of other business premises.
+A commercial mortgage is a loan used to purchase property that is not intended for residential use, such as offices, restaurants, factories, and other business premises.

 Secured Loans